 The Whiting School of Engineering has offered graduate degree programs that address both technical expertise and leadership skills for many years.
 The JHU-EP Program has offered the Master of Science in Technical Management since 1981.
 In 1991 the JHU-EP began offering a Master of Science in Systems Engineering to meet the demand from local Maryland companies and the federal government.
 While demand is still strong for both of those degree programs on the part of both students and employers, we have observed an increasing interest in a graduate degree program that addresses the particular needs of the financial industry.
 Other universities have also noticed this trend.
-This proposed Master of Science in Financial Mathematics program is a response to the demand from potential students and their employers for this kind of degree program.
+The proposed Post-Baccalaureate Certificate in Financial Risk Management program is a response to the demand from potential students and their employers for this kind of degree program.

 For busy working professionals, flexibility is very important in enabling them to continue their education in the face of work demands.
 The online option for this program will create scheduling flexibility.
 They will also accommodate students who must suspend their studies due to temporary military deployment or relocation by their employer.

 Online offerings also give JHU-EP the opportunity to retain students with frequent business travel or job assignment outside of their home region as, well as those with personal commitments requiring schedule flexibility.

-For these reasons, JHU-EP identified a need for online-based graduate education in Financial Mathematics leading to a Master of Science in Financial Mathematics.
+For these reasons, JHU-EP identified a need for online-based graduate education through a Post-Baccalaureate Certificate in Financial Risk Management.